An Hallucinated Alchemist

-An Hallucinated Alchemist (L'hallucination de l'alchimiste), also known as The Alchemist's Hallucination, was an 1897 French short silent film directed by Georges Méliés.
+An Hallucinated Alchemist (L'hallucination de l'alchimiste), also known as The Alchemist's Hallucination, is an 1897 French silent trick film directed by Georges Méliés.
 This film is lost.
-The videos online are not this film, but actually The Mysterious Retort (1906).
+The videos online are not this film, but actually of The Mysterious Retort (1906).

 Plot

 The film features a star with five female heads and a giant face that has people coming out of its mouth.